sprout-uci/APEX/README.md

 4- Right-click your FPGA and select "Program Device" to program the FPGA.

-## Description of Provided Testcases:
+## Description of Provided Testcases

 - simple_app: corresponds to a toy proof of execution, i.e., (1) execute "dummy_function", (2) compute proof of execution token via attestation, (3) output the token (in this case, write it to P3OUT -- p3_dout[7:0] in vivado simulation window).
 At the end of simple_app's simulation, P3OUT (over time) should store the correct authenticated token value: "3622822327FC4E8FE649D44CB964E98C50050446364925B10D533BE831706064".